embrace-io/embrace-android-sdk/.github/CONTRIBUTING.md

 - Get working code on a personal branch with tests before you submit a PR.
 - Don't introduce new dependencies or major new functionality.

-Before your code can be accepted into the project you must also sign the [Individual Contributor License Agreement (CLA)][1].

 ## Reporting issues

 If you have anyu trouble to start contriguting, lease [contact us directly](mailto:support@embrace.io) or reach out in our [Community Slack](https://embraceio-community.slack.com/)